 - While your nose is still wet with water, put the 2nd strip on your nose, make sure the strip sticks perfectly to your nose.
 Let it dry and become stiff.
 It should take about 15-20 minutes.
 (Wait longer if you live in humid countries)

 - Remove it slowly from the bottom to the top, (don’t do it from the side, as it is less effective in pulling the whiteheads, so do it from the bottom to the top very slowly, this is the same logic as waxing, you want to remove as many hairs as possible, same thing here.)
 Check your strip, there should be lots of whiteheads or blackheads on it… (Gross ?
 I know… but you want it to be gross and remove your whiteheads haha )

 - Place the 3rd strip, which feels like a jelly strip.
 It helps to close the pores 🙂 let it sit for 15 minutes and remove it.

 - note: for those who wonder how to get rid of whiteheads on chin or how to get rid of whiteheads on forehead?
 Easy, you can use those trips too.
 I know it is mostly used for the nose, but I also use them on chin and forehead 🙂 it works !!

 Tip: To get the most out of your pore strips, you can steam your face first in order to open up your pores before you apply the pore strip.
-You can use a sauna machine as we already mentionned earlier or simply, boil some water and then put it in a bowl.
+You can use a sauna machine like this one on Amazon as we already mentioned earlier or simply, boil some water and then put it in a bowl.
 Place your face over the bowl to catch the steam.
-Do this for 3mins and then apply your pore strip.
+Do this for 3 mins and then apply your pore strip.
 (Just in case, remember cleanse your face first, do the steaming and then use the pore strips)